-- (c) a water permit has been granted that authorises irrigation on the land and includes conditions that: - (i) specify the maximum annual amount of nitrate-nitrogen that may be leached; - (ii) specify measures to minimise the loss of phosphorus; and - (iii) the land is subject to: - (i) an Industry Certification System; or - (ii) a Catchment Agreement; or - (iii) an Irrigation Scheme Management Plan; or - (iv) a Lifestyle Block Management Plan
+- iv. specify the maximum annual amount of nitrate-nitrogen that may be leached;

+- v. specify measures to minimise the loss of phosphorus; and

+- vi. the land is subject to:

+- v. an Industry Certification System; or

+- vi. a Catchment Agreement; or

+- vii. an Irrigation Scheme Management Plan; or

+- viii. a Lifestyle Block Management Plan